qpv-research-group/rayflare/docs/Options/user_options.rst

 - **phi_in**: azimuthal angle of incident light (in radians)
 - **phi_symmetry**: used by the matrix framework.
 Defines symmetry element [0, phi_symmetry] into which values of phi can be collapsed (in radians)
 - **n_theta_bins**: used by the matrix framework.
 Number of polar angle bins used in the angular redistribution matrices (integer)
 - **I_thresh**: used by the matrix framework and the ray-tracer.
 The fraction of incident power remaining below which is a ray is considered to have been absorbed
-- **depth_spacing**: if absorption profiles are being calculated, the spacing of points at which the absorbed energy density should be calculated (in m)
+- **depth_spacing**: if absorption profiles for the surface layers are being calculated, the spacing of points at which the absorbed energy density should be calculated (float, in m)
+- **bulk_profile**: Whether or not to calculate the absorption profile in the bulk material.
+Boolean.
+- **depth_spacing_bulk**: if absorption profile is being calculated in the bulk, the spacing of points at which the absorbed energy density should be calculated (float, in m)
 - **pol**: Polarization of incident light.
 Can be 's', 'p' or 'u' (unpolarized, an equal mix of 's' and 'p').
 Default 'u'
 - **parallel**: whether or not to execute computations in parallel, where relevant (e.g. for the RCWA and ray-tracing).
 Boolean.
 - **n_jobs**: the n_jobs option passed to joblib for parallel computation.
 Default = -1, which leads to all cores being used.